SumoLogic/sumologic-otel-collector/docs/Migration.md

 #### Metrics

-Telegraf offers set of various plugins, which can be used to get metrics.
+Telegraf offers a set of various plugins you can use to get metrics.
-In this section we are describing only plugins which are required for seamless migration from the Installed Collector.
+In this section, we are describing only plugins that are required for seamless migration from the Installed Collector.
 If you are interested in other metrics, see [list of Telegraf input plugins][telegraf-input-plugins].

-Each of the subtopic contains table which describe how Installed Collector metrics translate to Telegraf metric.
+Each of the subtopics contain a table that describes how Installed Collector metrics translate to Telegraf metrics.

-To ensure that all dashboards are working as before, telegraf metric names are going to be translated to Installed Collector by [sumologicexporter][sumologicexporter].
+To ensure all dashboards are working as before, Telegraf metric names are translated to the Installed Collector by [sumologicexporter][sumologicexporter].
-You can disable this by setting `translate_telegraf_attributes` to `false`, but in such case you need to update your dashboards.
+You can disable this by setting `translate_telegraf_attributes` to `false`, but in this case you need to update your dashboards.

 ##### CPU